eReuse/workbench/docs/PXE_maker.md

 - Clients receive DHCP network parameters: IP of BOOTP server that is serving network boot image and the name of the network image.
 - Clients asks for the network image via TFTP, then load and run it.
 - When network image starts to run, loads the kernel of the system and mount the filesystem via NFS.
+- On reboot, the user can choose to run the installation ISO from the network.

 ##Installation
 ####1.
 Install the services and get all files needed